 - In Dead Island, one of Roger Howard's recordings is about a near-lethal encounter with a zombified orangutan.
 However, Dead Island takes place in Banoi, a fictous island in Papua New Guinea — orangutans live only in Borneo and Sumatra, thousands of miles away.
 Making this even more bizarre, the orangutan lets out a stereotypical "mad gorilla" style roar, and the idea that one could contract the disease is rather suspect, given that an orangutan is hardly likely to consume human flesh.

-- The PC game Zoo Vet and its sequel Zoo Vet: Endangered Species suffered from this (Oribi antelope in a temperate forest?
-Komodo dragons & Chilean flamingos in a rainforest?
-Bald eagles & tokay geckos in a desert?).
+- The PC game Zoo Vet and its sequel Zoo Vet: Endangered Species suffered from this (Oribi antelope in a temperate forest, Komodo dragons & Chilean flamingos in a rainforest and even bald eagles & tokay geckos in a desert).

 - Jaws Unleashed is filled with this, from emperor penguins to saltwater crocodiles living in the same region.
 Granted, the island (Amity Island) is supposed to be fictional, but the fauna there shouldn't normally coexist.